petermg/vr_media_viewer/README.md

 -move:    grab with one controller<br/>
 -scale:    grab with both controllers<br/>
 -menu:    left controller menu button<br/>
--browser back:    left controller X<br/>
+-browser back:    left controller X, or press the ^ button on the top<br/>
+-quit app:    press the X button on the bottom.

 ## Credits